Nioux/AideDeJeu/Data/monsters_vo.md

 **_Wing Attack (Costs 2 Actions)_**.
 The dragon beats its wings.
 Each creature within 10 feet of the dragon must succeed on a DC 21 Dexterity saving throw or take 15 (2d6 + 8) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying Speed.

-[Dragon d'argent, adulte]: monsters_hd.md#dragon-dargent,-adulte
+[Dragon d'argent adulte]: monsters_hd.md#dragon-dargent-adulte

 # Ancient Silver Dragon
-- NameVO: [Dragon d'argent, ancien]
+- NameVO: [Dragon d'argent vénérable]
 - Gargantuan dragon, lawful good
 - **Armor Class** 22 (natural armor)
 - **Hit Points** 487 (25d20 + 225)